pinterest/kingpin/README.md

 #### Creating a Dependency
 The manageddata should be created.
 Now we need to create a dependency.
-A dependency is a collection of manageddata or serverset which tells the subscription of a cluster to a set of configurations.
+A dependency is a collection of manageddata or serverset which tells the subscription of a set of serversets or configurations.
 ZK Update Monitor need to know the dependency of the localbox so it can subscribe and downlaod corresponding configurations.

 Run the ```metaconfig_shell.py``` again, and type "1" and create a dependency.
 In order to tell the difference between a dependency and a configuration internally, we require dependency names to be ended with ```.dep```.